CopernicaMarketingSoftware/Documentation/Mailerq/4.0/download-instructions.md

 The development version has a "-dev" postfix.
 This dev version is automatically recompiled every 24 hours and contains the latest fixes and changes.
-It is often not recommended to use it in production environments.
+Although it is often not recommended to use it in production environments, it's a great way to keep an eye on MailerQ improvements.

+Note that if you run a specific version of MailerQ, the location of the config file changes too.
+By default, MailerQ loads it configuration from "/etc/mailerq/config.txt", but if you install an explicit version the version number if included in the filename of the config file (for example "/etc/mailerq/version-4.0.txt" or "/etc/mailerq/version-dev.txt").

 ## Dynamically linked versions